-How Does Chapter 13 Bankruptcy Affect My Personal Injury Case?
+How Does Filing Chapter 13 Bankruptcy While a Personal Injury Case is Pending Affect My Personal Injury Lawsuit?

-What Can Happen if I Fail to Disclose a Personal Injury Cause of Action t a Bankruptcy Court?
+What Can Happen if I Fail to Disclose a Personal Injury Cause of Action to a Bankruptcy Court?

 When a person files for bankruptcy, they are required by Federal Law to disclose all assets.
 The disclosure may be amended and updated as the bankruptcy proceeds.
 However, failure to disclose a personal injury case can result in you losing all or part of the money recovered thereby or even completely losing the right to bring the claim.
 If your bankruptcy case is concluded and you then try to pursue a non-disclosed asset later, failure to disclose can be pleaded as an absolute bar to bring the claim under the doctrine of equitable estoppel—a legal principle stating that you cannot claim a legal right once you have taken a position in another court that you did not have said legal right.